 - Zest the lime.
 Then, juice the lime.1 Lime

-- Make the marinade by mixing the lime zest, lime juice, olive oil, and jerk seasoning together in a small bowl.1 Lime, 1 tablespoon Olive oil, 2 tablespoon Caribbean Jerk seasoning
+- Make the marinade by mixing the lime zest, lime juice, olive oil, and jerk seasoning together in a small bowl.1 Lime, 1 tbsp Olive oil, 2 tbsp Caribbean Jerk seasoning

 - Trim off the visible fat from each pork chop.4 Thin-Cut Boneless Pork Chops